trong-le/aries-activity-fixer-source/README.md

 ```

 ## Response
 Fixer.io sends all responses in JSON formatting.
-There will be three main response elements, which Astronomer organizes into four key-value pairs.
+There will be three main response elements, which Astronomer organizes into an array containing objects of four key-value pairs.

 #### Base Code
 The currency code on which all returned rates are based.
 By default, this will be the Euro (EUR).